CastielWong/MVP/Python/Syntax/generic/oop.md

 print(Partaker())       # TypeError thrown
 ```

-Even though there is no compiled error when defining `Partker`, error will be thrown when it's about to instantiated.
+Even though there is no compiled error when defining `Partaker`, error will be thrown when it's about to instantiate.

 ## Reference